wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

 I recommend that you create and save a plan.md that documents how you expect to execute these steps first, before using the MCP tools.

 ### Draft Group 15 Task
 I want to create a new scientific project.
 The goal is to download data from three adjacent rivers in Wyoming: Snake River, Green River and Wind River.
-These should bounded by their headwaters and the second major reservoir for each river.
-I want to download _atmospheric, stream flow, land cover and soil moisture data_. **[Use these data sources: ?]**
+These should be bounded by their headwaters (watershed boundaries) and the second major reservoir for each river.
+I want to download atmospheric (precipitation and NDVI), streamflow (USGS water, NDWI), land cover (NLCD or Sentinel) and soil moisture (Palmer drought stress index or NASA SMAP) data.
+**[Use which data sources: ?]**

-Download the data for a range of dates from **2020-2024**.
+Download the data for a range of dates from 1994-2024.
 Store the data in this project folder.

 Write python scripts to analyze the daily to monthly variations in **___ and ___** for the sites.